chippySurendran/machine_test/README.md

          Execute the command "php artisan migrate".
     </li>
     <li>
-    To run the project execute the command "php artisan serve".
+    To run the project, execute the command "php artisan serve".
     </li>
 </ul>